nih-cfde/training-and-engagement/docs/source/KF_index.rst

    KF_1_PortalOverview.rst

-These are all the available lessons we have
+These are all the available lessons we have for the Kids First Data Resource Center